 In April 2005, I joined PwC, San Francisco.
 I also completed my CPA in 2006, which was a cakewalk having just done a CA.

 Working in the US was a completely different experience.
 I got on to one of the most prestigious and largest clients for PwC in the US and handled a critical area.

-My son was born in Nov 2009 and we had seen that once children grow up in the US it becomes very difficult to move back.
-It was a conscious decision and something which we had always planned for.
+My son was born in Nov 2009 and we had seen that once children grow up in the US it becomes very difficult to move back and settle in India.

-It was a difficult decision and some people did advise against it as well however, there were certain personal reasons which took precedence over anything else.
+It was not an easy decision infact a very difficult decision and some people did advise against it as well however, there were certain personal reasons which took precedence over anything else.